Alan Bean

 — Jack Lousma, from All We Did Was Fly to the Moon

-According to an article published in the September 1973 issue of the house organ McDonnell Douglas Spirit, J.W.
+According to an article published in the September 1973 issue of the Skylab Orbital Workshop prime contractor’s house organ McDonnell Douglas Spirit, J.W.
 Eastman and J.A.
-Wright collaborated on the design.
-Wright provided rough sketches to the crew, and with their feedback executed the final artwork.
-(Thanks to Kent Green for posting this article on Facebook.)
+Wright collaborated on the design with feedback from the crew.

-The Skylab Expedition 2 crew displays their patch at a press conference.
+The Skylab crew 2 astronauts display their patch at a press conference.

 The wives of the Skylab II crew with the artist who drew the figure for the “wives” patch.
 Left to right: Helen-Mary Garriott, Sue Bean, artist Ardis Shanks, and Gratia Lousma.
 My thanks to Ardis Shanks for this photo.